lakshmangiri/eventify/Notes.md

 * Start modifying the layout.tsx with class name and start working on Header component.
 * Go to clerkprovider site (https://clerk.com/?utm_source=sponsorship&utm_medium=youtube&utm_campaign=js-mastery&utm_content=meetup-clone), sign in or register and start by creating application.
 This clerk provider will create sign in component and we can integrate that into our code.
 * Copy the environmental variables and paste it into the `.env.local` file  at the root directory.
 Then, continue with docs to setup the authentication part.
-* Install the clerk in the project using the following command `npm install @clerk/nextjs`
+* Install the clerk in the project using the following command `npm install @clerk/nextjs`, also for dark themed page install `npm install @clerk/themes`.
 * Wrap the app using clerkprovider.
 * For the clerkprovider, we need middleware and from the docs, copy the middleware source and paste it in the `middleware.ts` in the root directory.
 * Now by reloading the page, it will take us to Login page.
 Instead of creating sign in page, auth guard, clerk provider will take care of everything.